cooperece366s21/emojiverse/README.md

 Afterwards you should run schema.sql to create the database structure.

 The implementation should go straight to a login page but there is a hyperlink to sign up.
 Click that.
 Once you sign up, given that you don't have the same username and email as another user, you will head straight to the login page and have a chance to login.
-Once you pass you can go to your profile to add friends or chat with a friend on the app.
+Once you pass you can go to your profile to add friends or go to a different page to chat with a friend on the app.
 There is only one rule .....
 EMOJIS ONLY.